CR-Walker: Tree-Structured Graph Reasoning and Dialog Acts for Conversational Recommendation: CR-Walker: Conversational Recommendation Walker

-To facilitate response generation using language models, we have to convert the dialog act into a sequential structure.
-As a dialog act of CR-Walker contains an intent and slot-value pairs, and it is arranged in a tree structure, we can serialize the dialog act into a flat sequence of tokens in the same way that a parser serializes a tree into a string.
-For example, a dialog act $A$ has an intent $I$, which can be regarded as the root.
-The root has two child nodes ($n_0, n_1$), where $n_0$ has two leaf nodes ($n_{00}, n_{01}$), and $n_1$ has one leaf node ($n_{10}$).
-Then the dialog act $A$ can be parsed into the following format:
+To facilitate response generation using a pretrained language model (PLM), we convert the dialog act into a token sequence.
+As a dialog act of CR-Walker contains an intent and selected entities, and it is arranged in a tree structure, we can linearize the dialog act into a token sequence in the same way that a parser serializes a tree into a string with \textit{preorder traversal}.
+As shown in Fig. \ref{fig:crwalker}, the brackets characterize the hierarchy of the dialog act with regard to the logical order of entity selection.

-Therefore, the hierarchy of $A$ can be represented by the brackets in this way.
-Obviously, every tree-structured dialog act can be serialized into this format, and every sequence that follows this format can be restored to the original dialog act again.

-In this paper, we employ the Transformer framework \cite{vaswani2017attention} to parameterize the conditions in Eq. \ref{eq:clg}, where the model first encodes the sequential dialog act $A$, and next decodes the response $y$ in an auto-regressive generation process.
-Inspired by the recent success of the huge pre-trained models, we inherit GPT-2 \cite{radford2019language}, which is a language model pre-trained on extremely massive text data OpenWebText, in our training process of response generation.
-During inference, top-p sampling \cite{holtzman2020curious} are used for response decoding.
+In this paper, we employ GPT-2 \cite{radford2019language} as the backbone for response generation, where the model successively encodes the user utterance $x_t$ and sequence dialog act $A_t$ as input, and then decodes the response $y_t$ in an auto-regressive generation process.
+During inference, Top-$p$ sampling \cite{holtzman2020curious} is used for response decoding.